← All Inside Large Language Models modules

 This activity needs JavaScript.

-One-sentence summary: a transformer block adds positional encoding so order is visible, then runs self-attention and a feed-forward network each wrapped in a residual shortcut — and a full LLM is mostly just this one block stacked dozens of times.
+Summary: a transformer block adds positional encoding to make token order observable, then applies self-attention and a feed-forward network, each wrapped in a residual connection — and a complete LLM consists principally of this single block stacked many times.

 Next: Training a Tiny Language Model →